Cuba: La Isla Grande

 Explore Santiago this morning, visiting the Santa Ifigenia Cemetery, where Fidel Castro is buried, Revolution Square, El Morro Castle and Moncada Barracks, where the opening shots of the Revolution were fired on 26 July 1953.
 After, we enjoy lunch in a paladar.

 The afternoon is dedicated to music and dance – Santiago is not only considered the cradle of the Revolution but, as the home of the Afro-Cuban genre son cubano, it is also the most important city musically.
-We enjoy an afternoon guided tour and performance at the Museo del Carnaval, which showcases songs and dances brought to Cuba by enslaved people from Africa.
-We finish the afternoon with a salsa lesson, which took its modern form in Cuba at the turn of the 20th century.
+We learn about son music and its development into the world-renowned Cuban salsa, before lacing up our dancing shoes to take a class ourselves!

 Later in the evening, we visit Casa de la Trova.
 While many towns have a casa de la trova, this particular spot is a musical institution and offers a chance for us to enjoy traditional Cuban music played by experienced hands and rising stars.
 Former performers here include members of legendary Cuban band Buena Vista Social Club.